rpi-virtuell/rw-social-learner/readme.txt

 5. Activate Social Learner from your Themes page.

 == Changelog ==

+= 1.2.7 =
+* remove "leave group" but not "join group" button on group header

 = 1.2.6 =
 * Fix: BuddyPress sidebar lists multiple blogs.